 While the free version does offer some spyware and malware protection, you'll need the full version for targeted protection against ransomware attacks.
 This works through a dedicated secure browser.
 On the outside everything will appear to look like you're running the regular Chrome browser, but actually this is much more secure.
 This forces HTTPS encryption, masks your digital fingerprints and blocks tracking scripts.

 The Antivirus protection is very good but it's worth noting this isn't the very best.
 It also puts strain on system resources when running a full system scan.
-So if you want truly impervious protection, and less impact, you may need to look at our best antivirus software list.
+So if you want truly impervious protection, and less impact, you may need to look at one of the paid options in our best antivirus or best internet security software guides.

 AVG Antivirus: AVG Ultimate